-What is Perl Hosting?
+What is Perl?

 Although Perl is often described as a programming language, it is in fact a relatively large family of general-purpose, dynamic programming languages, which traces its roots back to 1987.

-Thanks to its parsing abilities, Perl 5 became a popular CGI scripting language in the nineties and it continued to evolve and encompass more features and modules for a wide variety of uses and industries.
+Thanks to its parsing abilities, Perl 5 became a popular CGI scripting language in the '90s and it continued to evolve and encompass more features and modules for a wide variety of uses and industries.

-Nevertheless, development of is progressing and multiple incomplete implementations of Perl 6 target different niches, with virtualisation being the most common one.
+Nevertheless, development of is progressing and multiple incomplete implementations of Perl 6 target different niches, with virtualization being the most common one.

 Server support for Perl 5.20